eddyzhang2018/Visualisation/README.md

 # Visualisation
-Use either R or Python to generate visualisation
+This repository aims to use either R or Python to generate some interesting visualisations.